usnistgov/oar-rmm/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

+## Environment for development
+* Java 1.8 : Oralacle Java 8+
+* Maven : latest
+* MongoDB : version 3.0+
+* Use oar-pdr project to get the data in mongodb

 ## History

 The previous RMM design used Spring data framework to create restful web service, it was easy to implement but needed some data binding.

 ## Credits